 Careers Detail Page.
-On this page, your mentees can discover everyting they need to know about a career.
+On this page, girls can discover everyting they need to know about a career.
 What is this career like?
 What skills will I need?
 What is the outlook and pay?
-Even links to related college majors are included at the bottom in the education tab.
+Even links to related college majors are included at the bottom in the eduaction tab.